devcart-softvence/marquee-with-slider/README.md

 Navigate to the page (Homepage or any page that allows sections)

-Click "Add Section" and select “Marquee with Slider”
+Click "Add Section" and select “Marquee with Slider”.

 ## 2. Configure Slider Settings